christinecha/league-bot-rl/README.md

 - ✨ **Mod-Only Commands.** Designate some commands to be mod-only.
 - ✨ **Set-Channel.** Command to manually set a channel where the ! shortcut will work.
 Possibly mod-only?
 - 🐛 **Prune queues on match creation.** If you get a match for one league, it should remove all those players from the other leagues' queues.
+- ✨ **Recently Viewed Servers.** Save leaderboard server ids in local storage so that they're easily accessible from the homepage.

 ### Development